GuildCrafts/calculator-benchmark-goal/README.md

 ##### Specs

+- [ ] Each calculator should act independently.
+- [ ] Clicking anyone on a calculator focuses that calculator.
+- [ ] Typing a relevant key should affect the focused calculator.
-- [ ] Use event delegation to avoid binding `onClick` handlers to each button
+- [ ] Use event delegation to avoid binding a `click` event listener to each button
-- [ ] Use event delegation to know which calculator a number key press is intended for
-- [ ] The focused calculator should be highlighted in some way
+- [ ] The focused calculator should be `opacity: 1`
+- [ ] The not-focused calculator should be `opacity: 0.5`

 ### Stage 4